adamrdrew/fenestron-ui/README.md

 * `fg-left`

 ###  4.8. <a name='PivotPivotItemPivotContent'></a>Pivot, PivotItem, & PivotContent
 Shows child content containers in a tabbed interface.
-Pivot works together with PivotItem and PivotContent to provide a complete tagged UI without any code.
+Pivot works together with PivotItem and PivotContent to provide a complete tabbed UI without any implementation code.

 Pivot gives you a lot of functionality without requiring that you write any methods, but it requires that you nest and arrange your components correctly.
 All of the PivotItems need to go in the `items` slot and the PivotContents need to go in the `content` slot.
 Each PivotContent and PivotItem pair need to share the same `tab-id` prop value.

-We recommend that you next Page components in your PivotContents rather than build UI directly in them, but the example below shows both approaches.
+We recommend that you nest components in your PivotContents rather than build UI directly in them, but the example below shows both approaches.

 ####  4.8.1. <a name='Example:'></a>Example:
 ```vue